lilykriopelle/intermediate-react-react-router/lesson/narrative_and_checkpoints/narrative-and-checkpoints-template.md

 ### Narrative:

 In this lesson, you will learn about routing–the process by which a web application determines what content to show a user based on the current URL–as well as React Router–a popular tool for adding routing to React applications.
-To reinforce your learning, you will add routing to codebase for a news application built with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).
+To reinforce your learning, you will add routing to codebase for a tech news application built with [Create React App](https://reactjs.org/docs/create-a-new-react-app.html#create-react-app).
 Before we learn about routing in the specific context of React applications, it's important to understand how routing works in general.

 Routing is the process of matching a URL–or Uniform Resource Loader–to the information that that URL ought to provide.
 By organizing an application's content and displaying only what the user has requested to see, routing allows for rich, engaging, and clear user experiences